-Duke Energy, together with its subsidiaries, operates as an energy company through three segments: Electric Utilities and Infrastructure, Gas Utilities and Infrastructure, and Commercial Renewables.
+Duke Energy, together with its subsidiaries, operates as an energy company through three segments: Electric Utilities and Infrastructure; Gas Utilities and Infrastructure; and Commercial Renewables.
 The Electric Utilities and Infrastructure segment generates, transmits, distributes, and sells electricity in the Carolinas, Florida, and the Midwest, and uses coal, hydroelectric, natural gas, oil, renewable sources, and nuclear fuel to generate electricity.
 It also engages in the wholesale of electricity to municipalities, electric cooperative utilities, and other load-serving entities.
 This segment serves approximately 7.7 million retail electric customers in six states in the Southeast and Midwest regions of the U.S. covering a service territory of approximately 95,000 square miles; and owns approximately 50,880 megawatts (MW) of generation capacity.
-The Gas Utilities and Infrastructure segment distributes natural gas to residential, commercial, industrial, and power generation natural gas customers, and owns, operates, and invests in various pipeline transmission and natural gas storage facilities.
+The Gas Utilities and Infrastructure segment primarily distributes natural gas to residential, commercial, industrial, and power generation natural gas customers.
 It has approximately 1.6 million customers, including 1.1 million customers located in North Carolina, South Carolina, and Tennessee, as well as 531,000 customers located in southwestern Ohio and northern Kentucky.
 The Commercial Renewables segment acquires, owns, builds, develops, and operates wind and solar renewable generation projects, including nonregulated renewable energy and energy storage services to utilities, electric cooperatives, municipalities, and commercial and industrial customers.
 This segment has 21 wind and 100 solar facilities and one battery storage facility with a capacity of 2,991 MW across 19 states.